ViniciusSalla/ViniciusSalla/README.md

 - 📆 Mobile developer in formation.

-- 🌱 I’m currently studying FLUTTER, DART, REACT NATIVE and FIREBASE.
+- 🌱 I’m currently studying Dart and Flutter.

-- 🤔 I’m looking for help with [Rocketseat](https://rocketseat.com.br/).

 - 📫 How to reach me **v-inicius10@hotmail.com**